-The answer to this is both yes, and no. As I mentioned above you can download songs and playlists for offline listening, so if you’re going to be somewhere in the mountains camping with no service but still want some sweet tunes, then this is the way to go.
+You can download songs and playlists for offline listening, so if you’re going to be somewhere in the mountains camping with no service but still want some sweet tunes, then this is the way to go.
 That said, you will need internet access at some point to get access to the songs in order to download them.
 Another option is that you can listen to your own personal library if you have the original files.

-How to listen to your own music on Apple Music?
+How to listen to your own music on Apple Music

 If you have a personal music library that you’re proud of, you don’t need to get rid of it in order to use Apple Music.
 You can actually upload it all to your iCloud Music Library so that you can listen to it wherever you go.
 Apple Music allowed you to upload up to 100,000 songs, which is pretty great.
 There are a few caveats though.
 For one, a song can’t be over 200MB in size, which seems fairly reasonable considering an MP3 is typically around 4MB depending on the length of the song.